DatagirlieAD/HumanResourceEDA/README.md

 Additional Notes:
-• The dataset is fictional and used solely for the purpose of demonstrating data analysis and visualization techniques.
+• The dataset is used solely for the purpose of demonstrating data analysis and visualization techniques.
 • For more advanced users, additional scripts and custom calculations are included in the project folder for deeper analysis.

 License:
 This project is licensed under the MIT License.